Sales reps who’ve been in the trenches long enough can agree: Buyer’s journey isn’t as simple as shown in flowcharts.

-> - Store call and email scripts templates for easier communication with client.
+- Store call and email script templates for easier communication with clients.

 Goes without saying, Sales reps are paid for selling products/services.
 Them spending time on activities that don’t generate revenue activities means the company loses money: both on employee productivity and the net employee output.